ImperialCollegeLondon/introductory_grad_school_git_course/_episodes/l2-02-remote_repositories.md

 >
 > ```bash
 > git remote add origin ADDRESS_OF_YOUR_REMOTE_REPO
-> git push -u origin main
+> git push --set-upstream origin main
 > ```
 >
 > For example, for this course's repository, the address would be: